An Easy Guide on How to Make Images Accessible

 - If the picture is purely decorative, provide at least null alt text (alt=””).

 - Avoid text in images.
 If it is impossible, make sure that this text is repeated in alt text.
-If there is too much information on the pic, put this information in the content as well.
+If there is too much information on the picture, put this information in the content as well.

 Writing alt text is not that difficult.
 A lot of content management systems (CMS), such as Drupal, create them automatically.